Reference Letter for Apartment: Tips & Samples

 3. Personal reference letter for a tenant

-Here is a template for a tenant reference letter from a roommate to a landlord.
+Here is a landlord reference letter template from a roommate to a landlord.

 [Current date]